wp-plugins/schedulicity-online-appointment-booking/readme.txt

 == Changelog ==

+= 1.2.2 =

+Removed Responsive Widget, due to scheduling issues with Internet Explorer.

+= 1.2.1 =

+Added functionality for multiple Schedulicity accounts.

+= 1.1.3 =

+Added Schedule Now Buttons and recommendation for dealing with responsive widget I.E. issue.

+= 1.1.2 =

+Fixed scrolling issue.

+= 1.1.1 =

-V 1.1.1 Fixed so widgets would display inline with text instead of at top of page
+Fixed so widgets would display inline with text instead of at top of page.

-v 1.1.2 Fixed scrolling issue

-v 1.1.3 Added Schedule Now Buttons and recommendation for dealing with responsive widget I.E. issue

-v.
-1.2.1 Added functionality for multiple Schedulicity accounts

 == Upgrade Notice ==